Top 6 Selz Alternatives to Start and Grow Your eCommerce Store (2022)

-As of the start of this year, the popular all-in-one eCommerce platform Selz was acquired by Amazon and stopped accepting new customers.
+As of the start of 2021, the popular all-in-one eCommerce platform Selz was acquired by Amazon and stopped accepting new customers.
 If you missed your chance to sign up, don’t worry, because there are plenty of great Selz alternatives out there you can use instead!

 Below, we’ve listed, reviewed, and compared our top 6 favorites.
 All of the Selz alternatives on this list offer powerful eCommerce features and give you the tools you need to build, grow, and manage your digital store.